litphp/litphp/docs/air-di.md

    + For each candicate key in `$keys`, look for `$extra` provided
    + Look for container entry with key `$basename . "::"`
      + if `$basename` is a classname, also try look for it's parent class until no parent class is available

+   > See [configuration](air-config#structure-of-configuration) section for more details about how a configuration value is resolved

 2. if `$classname` is available, try to find container entry with key `$classname
 3. try to instantiate `$classname` directly